sshaar/clef2020-factchecking-task1/README.md

 > covid-19	1236020820947931136	https://twitter.com/ddale8/status/1236020820947931136	Epidemiologist Marc Lipsitch, director of Harvard's Center for Communicable Disease Dynamics: “In the US it is the opposite of contained.' https://t.co/IPAPagz4Vs	1	1 <br/>
 > ... <br/>

+Note that the gold labels for the task are the ones in the *check_worthiness* column

-## Results File Format
+### Results File

 For this task, the expected results file is a list of tweets with the estimated score for check-worthiness.
-Each row contains two tab-separated fields:
+Each row contains four tab-separated fields:

 > topic_id <TAB> tweet_id <TAB> score <TAB> run_id